svenberglund/revlookup/README.md

 ## Installation
 ### .deb package
 On a Debian based distro (ubuntu, mint, etc...) the program can be installed with some of the following `.deb` packages.
-I'm maintaining and testing these only for a very limited set of distros, see teh note below about "Current installers...".
+I'm maintaining and testing these only for a very limited set of distros, see the note below about "Current installers...".

 * [installer for 64 bit architecture](https://github.com/svenberglund/cdn-transparency-revdns/blob/amd64-build/revlookup_2.0-1.deb)
 * [installer for 32 bit architecture](https://github.com/svenberglund/cdn-transparency-revdns/blob/i386-build/revlookup_2.0-1.deb)